hackdaworld/gmote/README.md

 [Apache MyNewt](https://mynewt.apache.org/) as well as [Mbed OS](https://www.mbed.com/) are considered as an OS.

+* MyNewt: First attempts can be found in [firmware/mynewt](firmware/mynewt)
+* Mbed OS: nothing yet ...

 We keep you posted ...

 ## Sensors